-Evolving science or detection capabilities for chemicals that have pathways to enter the environment and present a real or potential unacceptable human health or ecological risk are referred to “contaminants” of emerging concern.
-For more than 10 years, EA has provided Department of Defense (DoD), industry, state agencies, and municipalities with innovative solutions to the challenges associated with chemicals and contaminants of emerging concern (CCEC).
-EA’s CCEC subject matter expert group of scientists, toxicologists, regulatory experts, and engineers is at the forefront of CCEC (including PFAS) research related to environmental behavior, toxicity, and effective methods to isolate and treat CCEC that pose risks.
+The U.S. Environmental Protection Agency (EPA) considers chemicals and contaminants of emerging concern (CCECs), or “emerging contaminants,” to be chemicals or substances that are not currently regulated, have been detected in the environment, and may pose a real or potential risk to human or ecological health.
+New chemicals and chemicals previously thought to be benign are identified as CCECs as toxicological science and detection capabilities continue to evolve.
+For more than 10 years, EA has provided the Department of Defense, industry, state agencies, and municipalities with innovative solutions to the challenges associated with CCECs.
+Our CCEC subject matter expert group of scientists, toxicologists, regulatory experts, and engineers are at the forefront of CCECs (including per- and polyfluoroalkyl substances [PFAS]) research related to environmental behavior, toxicity, and effective methods to isolate and treat CCECs that pose risks.

-Contact Paul Caprio, P.G., Vice President, Director of Chemicals and Contaminants of Emerging Concern, at firstname.lastname@example.org
+Contact Paul Caprio, P.G., Vice President, Director of Chemicals and Contaminants of Emerging Concern.

-Our nationally certified Ecotoxicology Laboratory provides toxicity identification evaluations to forensically evaluate and “fingerprint” causative agents, including new CCECs, and product toxicity testing to develop toxicological information for product formulations that can be used for safety data sheets, hazard classifications, and chemical labeling.
-Our EnviTreat Laboratory performs state-of-the-art bench scale and custom pilot units (to simulate full scale reactors) for industrial/municipal waste streams to optimize treatment processes to remove or transform a variety of contaminants of emerging concern, including 1,4-dioxane, PFAS, plastics, pharmaceutical wastes, pyrotechnical wastes, ethylenediaminetetraacetic acid, and personal care product manufacturing waste.
-EA’s Contaminated Site Assessment and Remediation group integrates robust conceptual site models, innovative high resolution site characterization methods, and pilot-scale/full-scale remediation technology implementation for recalcitrant and emerging contaminants.
+Although much of the focus on CCECs these days is around PFAS, EA is staying at the forefront of new CCECs and other CCECs currently being investigated, such as 1,4-dioxane, pharmaceutical wastes, and more.
+EA has experience working on 1,4-dioxane sites from investigation through remediation and long-term monitoring.
+Additionally, our nationally certified Ecotoxicology laboratory provides toxicity identification evaluations to forensically evaluate and “fingerprint” causative agents, including new CCECs, and product toxicity testing to develop toxicological information for product formulations that can be used for safety data sheets, hazard classifications, and chemical labeling.
+Our EnviTreat laboratory performs state-of-the-art bench-scale and custom pilot units (to simulate full-scale reactors) for industrial/municipal waste stream to optimize treatment processes to remove or transform a variety of contaminants of emerging concern, including 1,4-dioxane, PFAS, plastics, pharmaceutical wastes, pyrotechnical wastes, ethylenediaminetetraacetic acid [EDTA], and personal care product manufacturing waste.
+EA’s Contaminated Site Assessment and Remediation group integrates robust CSMs, innovative high-resolution site characterization (HRSC) methods, and pilot-scale/full-scale remediation technology implementation for recalcitrant and emerging contaminants.